zettsu-t/sudokusse/sudokusse.md

   _http://www.atmarkit.co.jp/fdotnet/cpptest/cpptest02/cpptest02_02.html_

-3. I adopt an idea of Mr. Kawai Hidemi to count how many solutions in a sudoku puzzle and compare execution time with his program on the article.
+3. I adopt an idea of Mr. Kawai Hidemi to count how many solutions in a Sudoku puzzle and compare execution time with his program on the article.

   _http://developer.cybozu.co.jp/tech/?p=1692_

-4. I check instruction set and latency of x86_64 on the manual.
+4. I check instructions of x86_64 and their latency on the manual.

   "Intel 64 and IA-32 Architectures Optimization Reference Manual"

   _http://www.intel.com/content/www/us/en/architecture-and-technology/64-ia-32-architectures-optimization-manual.html_

-5. I use these sudoku puzzles as test cases.
+5. I use these Sudoku puzzles as test cases.

   http://staffhome.ecm.uwa.edu.au/~00013890/sudoku17